← Back to Blog

 About the Author

-Matthew is a marketing coordinator at Sharethrough.
-He is heavily involved in all company projects related to social media, digital marketing strategy, internal events, and communications.
+As the Marketing Coordinator at Sharethrough, Matthew is heavily involved in all company projects related to social media, digital marketing strategy, events, employer brand, and communications.

 More from this author